rameshvr/aws-apig-swagger-generator/README.md

-## APIG - Generate Swagger and Host in S3.
-Automatically on each deployment.
+## APIG - Generate Swagger and Host in S3 with real time sync.
 This stack will do following:
 1. Continuously monitor the APIG
 2. On every APIG deployment, auto generate Swagger and uploads to S3 bucket.